Trajectory inference: Methods

 Since 2015, more than 50 algorithms for trajectory inference have been created.
 Although the approaches taken are diverse there are some commonalities to the methods.
-Typically, the steps in the algorithm consist of dimensionality reduction to reduce the complexity of the data, trajectory building to determine the structure of the dynamic process, and projection of the data onto the trajectory so that cells are positioned by their evolution through the process and cells with similar expression profiles are situated near each other.
+Typically, the steps in the algorithm consist of dimensionality reduction to reduce the complexity of the data, trajectory building to determine the structure of the dynamic process, and projection of the data onto the trajectory so that cells are positioned by their development through the process and cells with similar expression profiles are situated near each other.
 Trajectory inference algorithms differ in the specific procedure used for dimensionality reduction, the kinds of structures that can be used to represent the dynamic process, and the prior information that is required or can be provided.
+A comprehensive benchmarkign of trajectory inference methods is provided by DynVerse.

-Dimensionality Reduction
+Dimensionality reduction

 The data produced by single-cell RNA-seq can consist of thousands of cells each with expression levels recorded across thousands of genes.
 In order to efficiently process data with such high dimensionality many trajectory inference algorithms employ a dimensionality reduction procedure such as principal component analysis (PCA), independent component analysis (ICA), or t-SNE as their first step.
 The purpose of this step is to combine many features of the data into a more informative measure of the data.
 For example, a coordinate resulting from dimensionality reduction could combine expression levels from many genes that are associated with the cell cycle into one value that represents a cell's position in the cell cycle.
 Such a transformation corresponds to dimensionality reduction in the feature space, but dimensionality reduction can also be applied to the sample space by clustering together groups of similar cells.

-Trajectory Building
+Trajectory building

 Many methods represent the structure of the dynamic process via a graph-based approach.
 In such an approach the vertices of the graph correspond to states in the dynamic process, such as cell types in cell differentiation, and the edges between the nodes correspond to transitions between the states.
 The creation of the trajectory graph can be accomplished using k-nearest neighbors or minimum spanning tree algorithms.
 The topology of the trajectory refers to the structure of the graph and different algorithms are limited to creation of graph topologies of a particular type such as linear, branching, or cyclic.